scteisbe/sctemobile/README.md

 ####Run it in your browser
 `ionic serve`  (use `-b` to disable launching a new browser window)

 That's it!
-If you have problems loading APIs in your PC browser, you'll want to use this: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi
+Troubleshooting tips below.

 If you're using Chrome, this will help you https://developers.google.com/web/tools/chrome-devtools/iterate/device-mode/?hl=en